structuremap/structuremap/documentation/object-lifecycle/supported-lifecycles.md

 Out of the box, the core StructureMap assembly supports these lifecycles:

 * Transient -- The default lifecycle.
 A new object is created for each logical request to resolve an object graph from the container.
-* Singleton -- Only one object instance will be created for the main Container
+* Singleton -- Only one object instance will be created for the container and any children or nested containers created by that container
+* ContainerScoped -- Only one object instance will be created for unique root, child, or nested container
 * AlwaysUnique -- A new object instance is created every time, even within the same object graph
 * ThreadLocal -- Only one object instance will be created for the currently executing Thread